SD2E/reactors-etl/reactors/fcs-tasbe-tacc/NOTES.md

 container_exec stegosarus:0.0.2 thagomize --target ${input1} --punctures ${punct}
 ```

 Basically, we took away the lines that set the values for `input1` and `punct` and added the hub location for the image (not mandatory, but prevents any ambiguity).
-All that's left now is to tell the Agave environment.
+All that's left now is to tell the Agave environment how to run this application.